coolguy284/node-hash-backup/README.md

   arguments, i.e. ["--argument", "value"]).

 Warning:
   Restoration of symbolic link timestamps is inaccurate, and the birthtime cannot be set.
-Additionally, on Windows, symbolic link type is not stored (i.e. file vs directory vs junction).

 Command `init`:
   Initalizes an empty hash backup in backup dir.